Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: Numerical Results

-where $C_\text{total}=\omega_1|C_\text{target}|^2+\omega_2 |C_\text{robust}|^2$ is the total cost function combining achieving target evolution and the need for noise-robustness.
-For single-qubit gates within a two-qubit coupled system, where the driving frequency is set midway of the target split qubit frequency (Case 1), the target evolution condition is inherently met upon satisfying the boundary conditions, thereby resulting in $C_\text{target}$ consistently equating to zero; On the other hand, for single-qubit gates within a three-qubit chain (Case 2), as discussed previously, the function shall also satisfy Eq.~\ref{eq:zeroarea}, which now takes the form $C_\text{target} = \int_0^{4\pi} (1-\cos(\chi)\phi'(\chi)d\chi=0$.
-In practice, it is feasible to define the form of $\phi(\chi)$ such that $C_{\text{target}}=0$ is inherently satisfied, allowing the focus to remain solely on robustness.
-The parameterization of $\phi(\chi;\vec{b})$ and the optimal parameters, determined using JAX~\cite{jax2018github} and Optax~\cite{deepmind2020jax} with automatic differentiation, are provided in the Supplementary Material.
+where $C_\text{total}=w_1|C_\text{target}|^2+w_2 |C_\text{robust}|^2$ combines the target gate fidelity and noise robustness objectives with weighting factors $w_1$ and $w_2$.
+For single-qubit gates within a two-qubit coupled system, where the driving frequency is set midway of the target split qubit frequency (Case 1), the target evolution condition is inherently met upon satisfying the boundary conditions, resulting in $C_\text{target}=0$ by construction.
+In contrast, for single-qubit gates within a three-qubit chain (Case 2), as discussed previously, the function must also satisfy Eq.~\ref{eq:zeroarea}, which here takes the form $C_\text{target} = \int_0^{\chi(T)} (1-\cos(\chi))\phi'(\chi)\, d\chi=0$.
+In practice, it is feasible to define the form of $\phi(\chi)$ such that $C_{\text{target}}=0$ is inherently satisfied, allowing optimization to focus entirely on robustness.
+The explicit form of $\phi(\chi;\vec{b})$ and the optimal parameters, obtained using JAX~\cite{jax2018github} and Optax~\cite{deepmind2020jax} with automatic differentiation, are provided in Appendix~\ref{app:Parameters of Pulse}.
+In this work, we set $\chi(T) = 4\pi$; a more general ansatz with $\chi(T) = 2n\pi$, including a modified version of $\phi(\chi;\vec{b})$ for implementing multi-qubit entangling gates, is discussed in Appendix~\ref{app:different windings}.